zhoupgit/grafana/docs/sources/datasources/loki/configure-loki-data-source.md

 - **Name** - Sets the field name.
 Displayed as a label in the log details.

-- **Type** - Defines the type of the derived field.
-It can be either:

-  - **Regex**: A regular expression to parse a part of the log message and capture it as the value of the new field.
+- **Regex** - Defines a regular expression to parse a part of the log message and capture it as the value of the new field.
 Can contain only one capture group.

-  - **Label**: A label from the selected log line.
-This can be any type of label - indexed, parsed or structured metadata.
-The label's value will be used as the value of the derived field.

 - **URL/query** Sets the full link URL if the link is external, or a query for the target data source if the link is internal.
 You can interpolate the value from the field with the `${__value.raw}` macro.